Running out of room to store things you don't really need anyway? Sell it off at a blow-out yard sale.

 Summer is here, which probably means that the piles of clutter you discovered during spring cleaning are still, well, cluttering.
 Before you give in to the temptation to haul it all out to the dumpster behind your house, consider giving it a second life.
 You do what you can to recycle your paper and aluminum cans, so why not recycle your clothes, your old records, that vase your mother-in-law gave you three years ago, and the kids’ old toys—and make a little money while you’re at it?

-Every day, Americans throw away an average of 4.5 pounds of garbage per person.
+The EPA found in 2017 that every day, Americans throw away an average of 4.51 pounds of garbage per person.
 Holding a yard sale can be your chance to keep reusable items in circulation.
 So gather your clutter and check out these easy steps to making your yard sale a smashing success.

 The first step to throwing a great yard sale is assembling your merchandise.
 This is the time to go through your closets, cabinets, basements, attics, and cupboards.
 Make a night of it—have everyone in your household bring things down from their rooms and go through them together (to keep the peace, let the final decision to sell be up to the owner of the item).
 This will give you a chance to spend time together while reliving old memories stimulated by some of your belongings.